DeveloperNoShinigami/jcraft-eoe-attributes/doc/testing.md

 1. Stand arrow working?
    1. user should take damage outside of creative based on difficulty
    2. on repeated use warning should be shown that stand will be overwritten
-   3. repeated use should give different stands usually (two times the same is unlikely but possible, three times the same should be noted, four times the same should be reported)
+   3. repeated use should give different stands
 2. `/stand set @s random` should give random stand
    1. repeated use should give different stands usually (two times the same is unlikely but possible, three times the same should be noted, four times the same should be reported)
    2. Spawn a few sheep. `/stand set @e[type=sheep] random` should give different random stands to the sheep (duplicates possible)